guhamohar/DevDataProdPres/README.md

 DevDataProdPres
 ===============

-Your Reproducible Pitch Presentation for the shiny app
+A reproducible pitch presentation for the fuel prediction shiny app